FontBureau/Opentype-1.8-Axis-Proposal/glossary/index.md

 <dl>

 <dt id='ascender'>Ascender</dt>
-<dd>The part of a lowercase letter that extends above the typeface’s x-height.</dd>
+<dd>The part of a lowercase letter that extends above the typeface’s x-height.
+Not to be confused with "TypoAscender". </dd>

 <dt id='bracket'>Bracket</dt>
 <dd>In a serif typeface, the connection between a serif and the main stroke.
 The bracket